Midnighter/fastapi-mount/README.md

 finally configure the `root_path`.
 By default this string is empty and the application will listen at the root.
 Here, we have set this to be `/demo-service`.
-Together with the [proxy configuration](nginx.conf), you can now access let the application say hello at `http://localhost/demo-service/hello`.
+Together with the [proxy configuration](nginx.conf), you can now let the application say hello at `http://localhost/demo-service/hello`.
 The benefit here being that we can now mount the app on any path of our choosing simply by changing the environment variable `SCRIPT_NAME` and the corret URL rewrite in the proxy configuration.
 It